Painting & Drawing Undergraduate Overview

 Sophomore Seminars, Professional Practices, and Senior Capstone Classes

 The Academic Spine is a required three-course sequence for all undergraduate degrees.
 The three courses provide a structure of peer support and intensive faculty mentoring as students navigate SAIC’s open curriculum.
-Please see here for more information.
+Learn more about the Academic Spine

 Advanced Painting Studio: Each semester, advanced students can apply to one of two sections of Advanced Painting Studio.
 Students share dedicated, private studio spaces from one to three consecutive semesters, working with faculty members three days per week.
 In many ways, this highly competitive course begins to approach the intensity of a graduate program, requiring dedicated independent studio practice and rigorous conceptual development.